Facebook ads bidding has a huge effect on your ad results.

 If you bid on Conversions and place a manual bid, you can tell Facebook how much you’re willing to pay for a conversion (e.g. a Facebook Page like or app download).
-When bidding on Conversions that happen on an external site, make sure that you have the Facebook Pixel installed.
+When bidding on Conversions that happen on an external site, make sure that you have the Facebook Pixel installed (if you don’t and are a WordPress user, just use our free WordPress Facebook Pixel Plug-In to make it super simple).
 Otherwise, Facebook won’t be able to gather results and optimize your ad delivery.

 A Facebook Ads bidding experiment…